dmitryro/go-gin-boilerplate/README.md

 - Cover each handler and service
 - Mock DB where necessary

+---

-## 🔐 Authentication and Bearer Token Usage
+## 🔐 Authentication & Bearer Token Flow

 This project uses JWT (JSON Web Tokens) for authentication.
 A `Bearer` token is required to access all protected endpoints.